• Skip to main content

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.

-A light pasta salad made with whole wheat pasta, spinach and artichokes, mozzarella, parmesan, fresh parsley, and an oil and vinegar dressing.
+A light pasta salad made with spinach and artichoke hearts, mozzarella, parmesan, fresh parsley, and an oil and vinegar Italian dressing.

 Author: Lizzie Streit, MS, RDN